neokofg/php-compiler/README.md

 ## 🧭 Roadmap for PHP Compiler (phpc)

-> Core idea: Compile PHP source code into bytecode and execute it via a custom C-based VM.
+> Core idea: Compile PHP source code into IR bytecode and execute it via a custom C-based VM.

 ---